kristinslevine/Capstone-Group4-Kristin-Levine/README.md

 # Capstone-Group4-Kristin-Levine
-Using ensembled pre-trained CNN networks to classify MRI images of patients with Alzheimer’s Disease
+Using augmentation and ensembling to increase the accuracy of Alzheimer’s disease MRI classification

+CODE

 1-Preprocess-data